31 January 2016

 20 January 2016

-Elsa & Fred (starring Christopher Plummer and Shirley MacLaine)
+Elsa & Fred with Christopher Plummer and Shirley MacLaine

 I didn’t really know what to expect of this film, but it has an all-star cast, and Amazon recommended it to me as a gentle light romance.
 So it went on my wish-list and I was given it for Christmas.
-I realised that it was about an elderly couple, as the main title roles are played by Christopher Plummer and Shirley MacLaine, but I think it’s a positive move that films are being made about those both in middle age and well beyond it.
+I realised that it was about an elderly couple, as the main title roles are played by Christopher Plummer and Shirley MacLaine.
+But I think it’s a positive move that films are being made about those in middle age as well as those beyond it.

 The story starts as we meet Fred’s rather bossy daughter, who is helping him to move into a small apartment.
 He was widowed some months before the story opens, but although he’s not really grieving, he’s a bit lonely, and quite a hypochondriac.
 His daughter arranges for someone to cook, clean and provide company for him, but he’s cantankerous and prefers to spend his days in bed…